volcanicpixels/Privacy-Plugin/readme.txt

 2. Change the CSS styles for the login page to get the look and feel right

 == Changelog ==

+= 4.11.7 =

+* Updated readme
+* Added javascript error reporting so that I can fix conflicts with other plugins.

 = 4.11.6 =